Navigating the ATP Certification Process: A Pilot’s Guide

 If you’re curious about an alternate ATP option, single-engine ATP does NOT require the ATP-CTP course, but does require a separate single-engine ATP written exam.
 You will still need to complete an ATP-CTP in order to pursue a multiengine ATP.

-It remains the case that the most common pathway for building your flight experience toward ATP certification remains the certified flight instructor (CFI) path.
+It remains the case that the most common pathway for building your flight experience toward ATP certification is the certified flight instructor (CFI) path.
 CFI jobs are plentiful as the demand for training increases and as CFIs transition to the airlines.
 Similar to airline starting salaries, CFI wages have increased.
 It is possible to earn a respectable wage in the CFI ranks and pursue a rewarding career.
 And most airline recruiters and human resource professionals will agree that the experience gained as a CFI will serve you well into the future.

 Alternate routes for gaining additional experience toward ATP certification include private or business aviation pilot jobs, aerial surveying or mapping, freight, charter, and even investing in your own airplane.